mksamelson/mksamelson.github.io/_posts/2020-04-22-wordcloud.md

 considerable pushback from medical professionals and even President Trump (who, curiously, was all for re-opening the economy the prior week.)

-Notably, the Kemp word cloud has several words which capture the tone of his briefing.
+Notably, the Kemp word cloud has several words which capture the tone of his briefing:
+The "state", "work", "people", "Georgia", "health".

+However, the word cloud *misses* the suscint announcement that Georgia will allow the selective opening of designated business - clearly the central point of this particular update.
+This highlights the way frequency word clouds can and can't be used.